ekmett/indexed/README.markdown

 This package is an exploration of the new type system features in GHC 7.6.

-It includes an extended version of Conor McBride's Functional Pearl, /Kleisli arrows of outrageous fortune/ using the new type system features of GHC, rather than SHE.
+It includes an extended version of Conor McBride's Functional Pearl, *Kleisli arrows of outrageous fortune* using the new type system features of GHC, rather than SHE.

 <https://personal.cis.strath.ac.uk/conor.mcbride/Kleisli.pdf>